 - diffusers, which create fine bubbles that stick to particles to make them float

 Filters or membranes remove most of the remaining particles as water passes through them.
 Types of filters include:

-- gravity media filters with layers of sand or coal
+- gravity media filters with layers of sand

 - membrane filters with billions of microscopic pores

 Chlorine, chloramine (chlorine and ammonia) or ultraviolet light destroy any disease-causing bacteria.
 The amount of chlorine added varies, but is typically less than one milligram per litre (0.0001%), or one grain of sugar in a cup of water.